kata-containers/kata-containers/cmd/checkcommits/README.md

 By default, no output will be generated unless an error is found.
 However, enabling verbose mode will show the commits as they are checked.
-To enanble verbose mode either specify `--verbose` or set `CHECKCOMMITS_VERBOSE=1`.
+To enable verbose mode either specify `--verbose` or set `CHECKCOMMITS_VERBOSE=1`.

 ### For full details